|Teaching method||Contact hours|

 Language of instruction:

-- be able to understand the need of establishing resource cycles in sustainable economies;
+- understand the need of establishing safe resource cycles in sustainable economies;

-- know which chemical and biological entities can cause problems in multiple recycling systems by threatening biodiversity, food quality and health;
+- understand which chemical and biological entities can cause problems in multiple recycling systems by threatening biodiversity, food quality and health;

-- know about the fate and dispersion behaviour of these entities on various system scales, including natural attenuation effects, and how to apply this knowledge in screening, monitoring, and risk assessment methods;
+- understand the fate and dispersion behaviour of these entities on various system scales, including natural attenuation effects, and how to apply this knowledge in screening, monitoring, and risk assessment methods;

-- be able to synthesize their knowledge and insight into risk mitigation and prevention strategies, and to apply these in various technological and management approaches;
+- synthesize their knowledge and insight into risk assessment, mitigation and prevention strategies, and to apply these in various technological and management approaches;

-- be able to extrapolate this knowledge towards management recommendations based on the trade-offs between resource sustainability and safeguarding environmental and human health.
+- extrapolate this knowledge towards management recommendations based on the trade-offs between resource sustainability and safeguarding environmental and human health

-Based on the weighted average of the written exam with open questions (60%), the report of the practical exercises (results and discussion) (20%) and the assignment (20%).
-The minimum mark for the written exam is 5.0.
+Examination: based on the weighted average of the written examination with open questions (60%) and the group assignment (40%).
+The minimum mark for the written examination is 5.0.